Next Practice Day: Sunday Nov 16

 The monthly workshops are three hours so that there is enough time to adequately investigate the various techniques so that you feel confident applying them in your own personal context at home.

-We will explore all aspects of the eight limbs of yoga
+We explore all aspects of the eight limbs of yoga,

 inner and outer ethical and philosophical foundations (yamas and niyamas)